mozilla-iam/iam-infra/docs/eks-cluster-management.md

 You will be prompted to confirm that you want to remove all cluster resources.
 Repeat the same action for the VPC if that is no longer needed as well.

 # <a id="toc-upgrades"></a>Upgrades
+This section provides insights on how to upgrade different services running in the cluster.
+Before upgrading any component, you should read before its Changelog and make sure the upgrade will not break any functionality needed.

 ## <a id="toc-cluster-upgrade"></a>EKS cluster